teohxuen/website/content/report/final_report.md

 ## 2. Problem Background
 ### 2.1 Introduction
 Bumblebee Autonomous Systems (BBAS) is a student-led project team that designs and builds Autonomous Underwater Vehicles (AUVs) for the annual RoboSub competition.
-Following lessons learned from AUV4.1’s participation in RoboSub 2023, the team is concurrently developing AUV4.5 for RoboSub 2025 and AUV5.0 for RoboSub 2026 (Table 1).
+Following lessons learned from AUV4.1’s participation in RoboSub 2023 (Figure 1), the team is concurrently developing AUV4.5 for RoboSub 2025 and AUV5.0 for RoboSub 2026 (Table 1).

 ![AUV4.1 at RoboSub 2023](RoboSub2023.jpeg)
 ##### Figure 1: AUV4.1 at RoboSub 2023